 What is the difference between the factoring rate and the advance rate?

-The factoring rate is the fee you pay (e.g., 2.5% of the invoice).
-The advance rate is the percentage of the invoice you receive upfront (e.g., 85%).
-They are separate — a higher advance rate does not necessarily mean a higher fee.
+The factoring rate is the fee you pay (e.g., 2.5% of the invoice), while the advance rate is the portion of the invoice you get upfront (e.g., 85%).
+They’re separate — a higher advance rate doesn’t necessarily mean a higher fee.